 Disclosure: This article features affiliate links, including Amazon.com.
 If you decide to buy through one of these links, I’ll earn a small commission at no extra expense to you.
 For more details, please see my disclosure policy.

-Below is a list of the best lenses for Nikon D5600.
-There, you find an approximate price and where to use it.
+Below is a list of lenses for your Nikon DX camera, including their usage, specifications, and price range.
 The prices are categorized as follows:

 1. Sigma 18-35mm F1.8 Art DC HSM